valignatev/ddd-dynamic/README.md

 [How to get started DDD & Onion-Architecture in Python web application](https://iktakahiro.dev/python-ddd-onion-architecture) - Quite self-explanatory title of the blog post by Takahiro Ikeuchi.
 Including [github repo](https://github.com/iktakahiro/dddpy) with the idea implementation.

+[Hands-on example of Hexagonal Architecture with Python usage (FastAPI example included)](https://blog.szymonmiks.pl/p/hexagonal-architecture-in-python/) - Article about Hexagonal Architecture, explaining the basics and showing the code examples.

 ## Talks, videos, Podcasts

 [Domain-Driven Design with Python](https://skillsmatter.com/skillscasts/5025-domain-driven-design-with-python) - Great talk about DDD and Python with explanations of many DDD topics and code examples by Robert Smallshire from Skills Matter